orbitalquark/gtdialog/doc/manual.md

 **Returns**

-The fontselect dialog returns a string containing the font selected (including style and size), or the empty string if the user cancelled the dialog.
+The fontselect dialog returns a string containing the font selected (including style and size), or the empty string if the user canceled the dialog.

 **Example**